PyConPL/Book/2017/presentations/with_python_security/text.md

 probably someone else has already thought about it.

 Of course they had, and it was not someone but thousands of people.
-There is a huge project called Open Web Application Security Project - OWASP in short.
+There is a huge project called Open Web Application Security Project - OWASP in short [1].
 OWASP is not only gathering all common threats but also offers examples of attacks, ways to measure their severity and much more.
 It can be used both by technical and less technical personnel, such